EthanPeters96/FlavorVault/README.md

 Heroku - Used to deploy the website.

-PostgreSQL - Used to store the data for the website.
+MongoDB - Used to store the data for the website.

+dnspython - Used to connect to the database.

+pymongo - Used to interact with the database.

 Git - For version control.